pathoftheth/tezos/nfts.md

 ## Randomly Common Skelez

-Randomly Common Skelez
 Max Amount: No cap on the number minted.
 In the number was 37800.

 Mint Period: 1st November 2021 (just this day?)

 Mint price was 5tz

 ## Neonz